 At the end of the school year, the same process will occur.
-The end-of-the-year list should include all items that were assigned at the beginning of the year, plus any items purchased throughout the school year.
+The f-the year list should include all items that were assigned at the beginning of the year, plus any items purchased throughout the school year.
 Staff will not be released for the summer until their inventory list has been verified and submitted to the immediate supervisor.
-Missing items, if any, must be indicated on the inventory list.
+Missing items, if any, must be indicat the inventory list.
 In addition, an explanation regarding why the item(s) is missing shall also be submitted with the list.

-Items lost due to theft or vandalism must be reported immediately for police report and insurance claim purposes.
+Items lost due to theft or vandalism must be reported immediately for police report and insurance clain purposes.